Jesuits: Philippines

 The eventual temporary suppression of the Jesuits due their role in anti-colonial and anti-slavery revolts among the Paraguay reductions, alongside cooperation with the Recollects, allowed their vacated parishes to be put under control by the local nationalistic diocesan clergy; the martyrdom of three of them, the diocesan priests known as Gomburza, inspired José Rizal (also Jesuit-educated upon the restoration of the order), who became the Philippines' national hero.
 He successfully started the Philippine Revolution against Spain.
+The Jesuits having educated a significant percentage of the Philippines' Intelligentsia was accused by the colonial authorities of partially causing the Philippine Revolution.

 The Jesuits largely discredited the Freemasons, who claimed responsibility for the American and French Revolutions, by reverting Jose Rizal from Freemasonry back to Catholicism.
 They argued that since the Philippine Revolution was inspired by the allegedly Masonic ideals behind the French and American revolutions, the French and American Freemasons themselves betrayed their own founding ideals when the American Freemasons annexed the Philippines and killed Filipinos in the Philippine-American War and the French Freemasons assented to the Treaty of Paris (1898), this is compounded by the fact that American Freemason lodges dismissed the Philippine Revolutionary Freemason lodges as "irregular" and illegitimate.
 For the remainder of this period, Philippine Freemasonry was subservient to the Grand Lodge of California.
+This was in sharp contrast to the Jesuits' actions in support of the native Guarani in the Paraguay Reductions, wherein the Jesuits were willing to be martyred by Imperial powers, for that, as had occurred in the Suppression of the Jesuits because they supported the native Guarani people they shepherded, against the whims of the Portuguese and Spanish Empires that sought to enslave them.